 There is a technical possibility that a fraudulent customer paying with bitcoin can do a double spending attack to render a payment just sent to a merchant invalid.
 This type of fraud is only possible to make in the short time window (usually 0 – 10 minutes) before the transaction has been included in a block in the decentralized Bitcoin blockchain.

 To commit this fraud several requirements are needed.
-The fraudulent customer needs to have software that is specially built to broadcast a new transaction to the Bitcoin network of the exact same bitcoins that was transmitted to the merchant, and this new second transaction need to have a higher transaction fee broadcast to the network and it may also need a better internet connection so that this second transactions reaches the network before the first payment that was sent to the merchants bitcoin address.
+The fraudulent customer needs to have software that is specially built to broadcast a new transaction to the Bitcoin network of the exact same bitcoins that was transmitted to the merchant, and this new second transaction need to have a higher transaction fee broadcast to the network and it may also need a better internet connection so that this second transaction reaches the network before the first payment that was sent to the merchants bitcoin address.

-If you belive that you are at risk of this type of fraud, perhaps because you sell expensive goods over the counter or maybe digital goods online, you can easily protect yourself by waiting a few minutes until you have one confirmation in the bitcoin blockchain before you give or send the goods to the customer.
+If you believe that you are at risk of this type of fraud, perhaps because you sell expensive goods over the counter or maybe digital goods online, you can easily protect yourself by waiting a few minutes until you have one confirmation in the bitcoin blockchain before you give or send the goods to the customer.

 Additionally, if you sell something very expensive for bitcoins, such as a house, you probably want to wait 30 – 60 minutes for 3 – 6 confirmations in the blockchain before you consider the payment absolutely settled and you sign over the house to the buyer.
 In this way not even a major bug in the bitcoin network or a fraudster with enormous amounts of computer power at his disposal can undo the payment.